MonotoneCulprit/WR64SRCSave/README.md

 # Wave Race 64 - SRCom Save Generator
-Program that generates a .eep and .mpk save for Wave Race 64 using the speedrun.com leaderboards.
+Program that generates a .eep and .mpk save for Wave Race 64 using the Speedrun.com leaderboards.

 # EEP
 Load the .eep into your emulator of choice by moving it into the folder where your saves are located and naming it as shown by your current save.

 # MPK
-Load the .mpk into you console by using a Raphnet Adapter and the Raphnet Adapter Manager.
-This MPK loads properly into the Raphnet Adapter Manager mempack editor and can be written to your physical memory pak from there.
+Load the .mpk into your console by using a Raphnet Adapter and the Raphnet Adapter Manager.
+This MPK loads properly into the Raphnet Adapter Manager mempak editor and can be written to your physical Memory Pak from there.
+Plug your controller with Memory Pak into your N64 and start Wave Race 64.
+Head to Options -> Save and Load -> Copy -> Point the arrows from Controller Pak to Game Pak -> Execute.

 # Next Steps
 Update splits by hand as new WRs are set